Zeulni/wellbeing-audio-analysis/README.md

     - Ideally 25 fps (otherwise processing takes longer)
 1. Output of Audiovisual Speaker Diarization:
     - 1 folder with the same name as the video, containing all current and future results
+    - 3 important files in this folder:
+        1. RTTM file (“who spoke when”)
+        2. Log file (for troubleshooting)
-    - 3 important files in this folder: (1) RTTM file (“who spoke when”), (2) log file (for troubleshooting), and (3) “faces_id” folder, which contains all recognized speaker and their corresponding ID from the RTTM file
+        3. “faces_id” folder, which contains all recognized speaker and their corresponding ID from the RTTM file
 2. Output of Communication Pattern & Emotion Feature Calculation:
-    - A csv file named *VIDEONAME*_audio_analysis_results.csv` containing one row for each speaker with the corresponding features values over time as columns
+    - 1 csv file named "*VIDEONAME*_audio_analysis_results.csv" containing one row for each speaker with the corresponding features values over time as columns
 3. Output of Feature Visualization:
     - 3 line charts for visualization of the feature values contained in the csv file
     - 3 features are plotted per chart (i.e., 9 time series in total)